QuixoticSL/JS-Allonge/NOTES.md

 ### October 20th 2017 ###
 - In order to bind 3.14159265 to the name PI, we’ll need a function with a parameter of PI applied to an argument of 3.14159265.
 If we put our function expression in parentheses, we can apply it to the argument of 3.14159265: `((PI) => (diameter) => diameter * PI)(3.1415)`.
 - We can bind anything we want in an expression by wrapping it in a function that is immediately invoked with the value we want to bind.

+### October 21th 2017 ###
+- We can turn things inside-out by putting the binding inside our diameter calculating function, like this: `(diameter) => ((PI) => diameter * PI)(3.14159265)`.
+The “outer” function describes its parameters.
+Everything else is encapsulated in its body.
+- Invoking functions is considerably more expensive than evaluating expressions.
+- Pass PI along with the diameter argument: `(diameter, PI) => diameter * PI`.
+- We have one binding in the environment representing our regular argument, and another our “constant.”
+- We use the `const` keyword in a _const statement_. _const statements_ occur inside blocks, we can’t use them when we write a fat arrow that has an expression as its body.
+- This underscores what we’ve said: if we have an expression that evaluates to a function, we apply it with `()`.
+A name that’s bound to a function is a valid expression evaluating to a function.